zephyrproject-rtos/zephyr/samples/display/cfb_shell/README.rst

 marks when it contains spaces.
 If the text hits the edge of the display, the remaining characters will be displayed in the next line.
 The text will scroll until it hits the display boundary, last column for horizontal and last row for vertical direction.
-The text passed with the srcoll command will be moved vertically or horizontally on the display.
+The text passed with the scroll command will be moved vertically or horizontally on the display.